Khan/kiln-review/README.md

 ## Using

 ```
-hg push [--rr PEOPLE] [--rrev REV] [--rtitle TITLE] [--rcomment COMMENT] [--reditor] [normal push options] [repo]

-create a code review for some changesets on kiln
+overrides 'hg push' to add creating a code review for the push on kiln.

 Review creates a brand new code review on kiln for a changeset on kiln.
-If
-    no revision is specified, the code review defaults to the most recent
+If no revision is specified, the code review defaults to the most recent
 changeset.

-    Specify people to peek at your review by passing a comma-separated list of
+Specify people to peek at your review by passing a comma-separated list
-    people to review your code, by passing multiple -p flags, or both. hg
+of people to review your code, by passing multiple --rr flags, or both.
-    review -p tim,alex,ben -p joey
+  hg push --rr tim,alex,ben --rr joey

 You can specify revisions by passing a hash-range,
-      hg review -r 13bs32abc:tip
+  hg push --rrev 13bs32abc:tip
 or by passing individual changesets
-      hg review -r 75c471319a5b -r 41056495619c
+  hg push --rrev 75c471319a5b --rrev 41056495619c

-    Using -e will open up your favorite editor and includes all the changeset
+Using --reditor will open up your favorite editor and includes all
-    descriptions for any revisions selected as the code review comment.
+the changeset descriptions for any revisions selected as the code

-use "hg help -e review" to show help for the review extension

-options:

- -t --title TITLE           use text as default title for code review
- -c --comment COMMENT       use text as default comment for code review
- -r --revs REV [+]          revisions for review, otherwise defaults to "tip"
- -p --people REVIEWERS [+]  people to include in the review, comma separated
- -e --editor                invoke your editor for default comment
+review comment.

+All the flags supported by 'hg push' are passed through to push.
 ```